drbean/edit/jeffreykuo/send_editing_Final_send.md

 ResNet architecture convolutional neural network (CNN) developed in Python v3 on Google colaboratory was used to train and classify different images in four workspace regions with a classification accuracy of 93.35%.
-In explanation, a tool leaves markings on the surface after machining, which is the features composed by scallops and cusps textures and would be related to surface roughness.
-If the parameter is unmatched, it would lead to non-synchronization machining and have worse surface.
-From the Grad-Cam and heat-map result, it could have some distinctive feature could be observed:
+In review, a tool leaves markings on the surface after machining, the relevant feature of which is a texture composed of scallops and cusps, which is experienced as surface roughness.
+And if a cutting parameter is inappropriately set, it can lead to unsynchronized machining and poor surfaces.
+Visualizing results with Grad-CAM and heatmaps allows some distinctive features to be observed:

 \(1\) Because the tool used for cutting is a ball-end mill tool, this tool is characterized by symmetry.
 If the surface traces after cutting